-1) Defining the SOX Audit Scope Using a Risk Assessment Approach
+1) Define the SOX Audit Scope Using a Risk Assessment Approach

 This step in a SOX compliance audit should not result in a list of compliance procedures, but should instead help the auditor identify potential risks and sources, how it might impact the business, and whether the internal controls qualify as SOX controls — i.e. whether they will provide reasonable assurance that a material error will be avoided, prevented, or detected.

-2) Determining Materiality in SOX – Accounts, Statements, Locations, Processes, and Major Transactions
+2) Determine Materiality in SOX – Accounts, Statements, Locations, Processes, and Major Transactions

-How: Meet with your Controller and the specific process owners to determine the transactions (i.e. debits and credits) that cause the financial statement account to increase or decrease.
-How these transactions occur and how they’re recorded should be documented in a narrative, flowchart, or both.
+- Step 3 – Identify transactions populating material account balances.
+Meet with your Controller and the specific process owners to determine the transactions (both debits and credits) that cause the financial statement account to increase or decrease.
+How these transactions occur and how they are recorded should be documented in a narrative, flowchart, or both.

-How: Seek to understand what could prevent the transaction from being correctly recorded, or the risk event.
-Then, document the effect the risk event could have on how the account balance could be incorrectly recorded, or the breakdown of the financial statement assertion.
+- Step 4 – Identify financial reporting risks for material accounts.
+Seek to understand what could prevent the transaction from being correctly recorded, or the specific risk event.
+Then, document the effect the risk event could have on the account balance being incorrectly recorded, or the breakdown of the financial statement assertion.

-3) Identifying SOX Controls – Non-Key & Key Controls, ITGCs, and Other Entity-Level Controls
+3) Identify SOX Controls – Non-Key & Key Controls, ITGCs, and Other Entity-Level Controls

 To keep things simple, the quickest method to differentiate a non-key vs. key control is to refer to the level of risk being addressed.
 Is the control mitigating a low or high risk?
 By understanding the risks affecting the SOX compliance process, audit teams can better prioritize and focus their efforts on key controls.

-Lastly, to finalize and plan for an effective system of internal controls, your audit team must identify manual and automated controls.
-For the automated controls identified, you should evaluate whether the underlying system is in-scope for ITGC testing, which will impact your overall testing strategy of the control.
-If you have ITGC comfort over the underlying system, you can substantially reduce the amount of control testing needed to be performed.
+Lastly, to finalize and plan for an effective system of internal controls, your audit team must identify manual and automated SOX IT controls.
+For the automated controls identified, you should evaluate whether the underlying system is in scope for ITGC testing, which will impact your overall testing strategy of the control.
+If you have ITGC comfort over the underlying system, you can substantially reduce the amount of SOX IT control testing needed to be performed.